panghalamit/panghalamit.github.io/_posts/2018-09-24-demystifying-authentication.md

 Also, another kind of authentication that we havent talked about is called "Continuous Authentication".
 It usually works by monitoring user behaviour and access patterns during a session, and logging user out if unusual activity is detected.
 It is very difficult to get it right and contradicts usability if honest users are denied access.

 A very _critical vulnerability_ in the authentication systems is the recovery mechanism deployed when a honest user loses access to his/her crendential.
 Here is where tradeoff is made between usability and security.
 Key recovery mechanism are usually exploited by using __social engineering__ techniques.
-Security in practice follows something is better than nothing and try to minimize the attack surface while ensuring usability.
+Security in practice follows 'something is better than nothing' and try to minimize the attack surface while ensuring usability.

 ## References
 1. Handbook of Applied Cryptography, Alfred J. Manezes, Paul C. van Oorschot, Scott A. Vanstone